ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/AdaptivePageLayout.rst

 space.
 When the 80 grid unit breakpoint is reached, the component will switch from one column to two, and vice versa.
 These defaults can be overridden through the
-`layouts </sdk/apps/qml/Ubuntu.Components/AdaptivePageLayout#layouts-prop>`__
+:ref:`layouts <sdk_ubuntu_components_adaptivepagelayout#layouts-prop>`
 property by defining the possible layouts, their column sizing and the breakpoints when the layouts should be activated.
-`PageColumn </sdk/apps/qml/Ubuntu.Components/PageColumn/>`__
+:ref:`PageColumn <sdk_ubuntu_components_pagecolumn>` configurations must
-configurations must appear in the same order (from left to right) as the columns appear in the layout.
+appear in the same order (from left to right) as the columns appear in the layout.
 If none of the layouts condition is met, a one column layout will be used.

 .. code:: qml